 User experience design

-The main assessed element gives you the opportunity to reflect on the processes and techniques covered in the two workshops (1st and 8th December) and to put your new understanding of UXD to good use.
+This assessment gives you the opportunity to reflect on the processes and techniques covered in the two User Experience Design workshops and to put your new understanding of UXD to good use.

 Between the end of Term 1 and the start of Term 2, you will be finalising the details of your Major Project concept and preparing for the Planning stage, the first element of which is the Commodity crit.
 Many of the ideas covered in the workshops could be employed to define your approach to the various stages of the Major Project.

-Effectively, this is a planning document where you can set out your proposals for how you will integrate User Experience Design into your project development workflow for the Major Project.
+Effectively, this is a planning document where you can set out your proposals for how you will integrate User Experience Research and Design into your project development workflow for the Major Project.
 It also gives you the opportunity to develop useful materials just before you will need them.
-For example, techniques such as user profiles, scenario development, and journey maps etc. are an excellent way to define your target audience and to work out how your proposed site will be used.
+For example, techniques such as user personas, empathy mapping, and journey maps etc. are an excellent way to define your target audience and to work out how your proposed site will be used.
 You should use such materials as part of your Commodity presentation, so they will have an immediate use.

 Also consider how UXD techniques may be used further on in your project.
 For example, during the testing and analysis phase of your project, you may want to ask friends to test your site and provide feedback.
 How will this be organised?